 The answer isn’t the same for everyone.
-In this article, we unearth the benefits and responsibilities of renting a home versus buying one.
+We unearth the benefits and responsibilities of renting a home versus buying one.

 You can absolutely start looking for a house before you’ve pre-qualified for a mortgage.
 However, there are multiple reasons to get pre-qualified before you start shopping.
 Pre-qualifying for a home lets you know roughly how much you can afford to spend.
 It also helps sellers know that you’re serious when you want to make an offer.
 If you’re shopping in a competitive market, being pre-qualified can give you an edge in negotiations, and help move the process along more quickly.

 It depends.
 Homes have historically been considered safe investments because they have tended to appreciate in value.
 If you plan to stay in one place for a while, buying a home could save you money in the long-term compared to renting.
 However, there are places where renting can be significantly more affordable than buying.
 Renting also saves you many of the costs and headaches of homeownership, such as property taxes and home maintenance.

 When it comes to calculating your monthly mortgage payment, there are more factors than just the home’s sticker price.
 Your mortgage’s interest rate, the length of the loan, and the cost of any insurance premiums and property taxes all factor into what you’ll actually end up paying each month.
 Consider your monthly income and other living expenses very carefully before making a decision.
 Many experts recommend sticking to a mortgage payment that’s less than 30 percent of your monthly income.